The Code of Handsome Lake

 It seems to me that these two young children were brought with the fourth messenger on the heaven road to show Handsome Lake that they belong in heaven, despite religious teachings to the contrary.
 This is consistent with this scripture:

-Wherefore, my beloved son, I know that it is solemn mockery before God that ye should baptize little children.
-Behold, I say unto you that this thing shall ye teach: repentance and baptism unto those who are accountable and capable of committing sin.
-Yea, teach parents that they must repent and be baptized and humble themselves as their little children, and they shall all be saved with their little children.
-And their little children need no repentance, neither baptism.
-Behold, baptism is unto repentance, to the fulfilling the commandments unto the remission of sins; but little children are alive in Christ, even from the foundation of the world.
-If not so, God is a partial God, and also a changeable God, and a respecter to persons.
-For how many little children have died without baptism?
-Wherefore, if little children could not be saved without baptism, these must have gone to an endless hell.
-Behold, I say unto you that he that supposeth that little children need baptism is in the gall of bitterness and in the bonds of iniquity, for he hath neither faith, hope, nor charity.
-Wherefore, should he be cut off while in the thought, he must go down to hell.
-For awful is the wickedness to suppose that God saveth one child because of baptism, and the other must perish because he hath no baptism.
-Woe be unto him that shall pervert the ways of the Lord after this manner, for they shall perish except they repent.
-Moroni 8:3
+So, my dear son, I know it’s solemn mockery before God for you to baptize little children.
+I tell you to teach the following: repentance and baptism for those who are accountable and capable of committing sin.
+Indeed, teach parents they must repent and be baptized and humble themselves like their little children, and they will all be saved with their little children.
+Their little children don’t need repentance or baptism.
+Baptism is a sign of repentance, in order to fulfill the commandments, for the remission of sins.
+But little children are alive in Christ, from the very foundation of creation.
+If it weren’t so, God would be a biased God and a changeable God, and one who showed favoritism in His treatment of people.
+Indeed, how many little children have died without baptism!
+So if little children couldn’t be saved without baptism, they would have necessarily gone to an endless hell.
+I tell you those who think little children need baptism are bitterly corrupted by sin, since they don’t have faith, hope, or charity.
+If they were to die with these thoughts, they would certainly go down to hell.
+Indeed, it’s awful wickedness to think God will save one child because of baptism and another child will be punished because they haven’t been baptized.
+Woe to those who corrupt and pervert the Lord’s ways in this fashion, since they will perish unless they repent.
+Covenant of Christ Moroni 8:3

 A Final Thought